 Sewer backups often are caused by tree roots growing into joint connections and tiny cracks in the underground pipes.
 Drought conditions aggravate the situation because the trees are thirsty.
 Roots can travel a long way in search of water.
 These roots sense moisture coming from the minute openings in the sewer pipe and head in that direction.

 Their tendrils invade the sewer line, where fertilizer enhances their growth, and they begin to catch different materials that are flushed down the toilet.
-Plumbers from a company such as All Plumbing Inc. Parts & Service use specialized tools that move through the drain and sewer pipes, chopping up the roots, so they no longer block the system.
+Plumbers from a company such as Business Name use specialized tools that move through the drain and sewer pipes, chopping up the roots, so they no longer block the system.
 They can talk with the customers about flushing herbicide products on a schedule to kill those roots in the future without harming the trees.